 Figure 13 - Heatmap of the Novel Assessment Tool Programme of stations

 Figures 12 and 13 above demonstrate this difference between each programme of stations.
-Figure 12 is the London Underground heatmap which shows that the some of the stations in the programme are very much in proximity to one another, meaning large parts of London do not benefit from the investment.
-Whereas in Figure 13 is a more of geographical mix across London, driven by areas of London that are inaccessible due to the accessibility measure not being in place.
+Figure 12 is the London Underground programme of stations heatmap which shows that the some of the within this programme are very much in close proximity to one another, meaning large parts of Zone 1 of the London Underground network do not benefit from the investment and remain inaccessible.
+Whereas in Figure 13 is a more of geographical mix across Zone 1 of the London Underground network , driven by areas of the Zone 1 of the London Underground network that are inaccessible due to the accessibility measure not being in place of these stations.

 5.0 Conclusion